jjhesk/slideSelectionList/README.md

-# slideSelectionList
+# Slide Selection List
 The goal is to develop an amazing library with the latest android library to make a nagivation based menu.
 The viewpager based animated pushed level by level list menu support both multiple and single selection.
 The library to resolve real time sliding selection list.
+This is the solution for integrated complex filter and location picker

 ## Features:
 - [x] level based menu with recyclerview and viewpager